 Eligibility applications are accepted at any time.
 Schools are encouraged to provide a draft of their eligibility application to AACSB staff for review.
 AACSB staff will check for completeness and any potential concerns.
 Once the eligibility application is complete, the Initial Accreditation Committee (IAC) will review the application at the next scheduled meeting.
 For meeting dates and applicable deadlines, please visit aacsb.edu/accreditation/volunteers/committees.

 Eligibility applications are due to the committee at least two months in advance of the meeting.
 If approved, a mentor will be assigned to help guide the school through the initial accreditation process.

-Many schools find it useful to send their staff to the Business Accreditation Seminar, which offers an in-depth overview of the initial accreditation process and the 15 business accreditation standards.
-Additionally, the small group (approximately 50 participants per seminar) allow for detailed conversation and specific questions related to each school’s situation, as well as comprehension of the overall process requirements.
+Many schools find it useful to send their staff to the Business Accreditation Seminar, which offers an in-depth overview of the initial accreditation process and the nine business accreditation standards.
+Additionally, the small group allows for detailed conversation and specific questions related to each school’s situation, as well as comprehension of the overall process requirements.

 AACSB has a complaint policy that includes the process for filing a complaint with AACSB against an AACSB-accredited institution.
 An excerpt from the policy states all complaints should: